 - Confirm your position and keep tabs on it.
 You may wish to set limits on your position.

 There are currently 27.6 million Facebook shares held short by investors – that's known as the "short interest".
-This figure is 4.4% up from 26.5 million last month.
+This figure is 5.5% down from 29.2 million last month.

 There are a few different ways that this level of interest in shorting Facebook shares can be evaluated.